o19s/quepid/README.md

 bin/setup_docker
 ```

-potentially seed the db to have something to work with (the output will print out credentials you can use for test users):
+Optionally you can seed the database with sample data (the output will print out credentials you can use to login as various sample users):

 ```
-bin/docker r bin/rake db:seed:test
+bin/docker r bin/rake db:seed:sample_users
 ```

 #### 3. Running the app